Home Mains Mandarin Orange Chicken with Stir-Fried Udon Noodles

 Jump to Recipe

-If you spent any amount of your childhood in mall food courts – especially in the 1990s or early 2000’s – then this dish should spark some nostalgia.
-If you’ve ever made a meal out of free food court samples, then you know especially know what I’m talking about.
-I don’t know about your hometown suburban mall, but mine consistently had at least 3 “asian” options.
-One was Chinese, one was Korean, and the other was Japanese.
-Well, technically, they were all American… just about as American as the Subway sandwiched (pun intended) in between them too.
+If you spent any part of your childhood wandering mall food courts—especially in the 1990s or early 2000s—this dish is bound to spark some nostalgia.
+For those of us who’ve ever cobbled together a meal out of free food court samples, you know exactly what I’m talking about.
+My suburban mall always had at least three “Asian” options: one labeled Chinese, one Korean, and one Japanese.
+Of course, all three were as American as the Subway sandwiched (pun intended) between them.

 Mandarin Orange Chicken with Stir-Fried Udon Noodles